 Firewall Configuration on Fedora/RedHat Linux

-If you are running the Fedora or Red Hat Linux distributions on your machine, you might have to use the Firewall tool to configure the network parameters.
-You can run the following firewall commands given below to enable the 3389 port on your Red Hat-based Linux system.
+If you run the Fedora or Red Hat Linux distributions on your machine, you might have to use the Firewall tool to configure the network parameters.
+You can run the following firewall commands below to enable the 3389 port on your Red Hat-based Linux system.
 Then, reload the firewall daemon on your system.
 Make sure that you have root privileges on your system.

 firewall-cmd --permanent --add-port=3389/tcp firewall-cmd --reload